Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Not all businesses have changed from legacy systems.
 There are still many organizations that rely on legacy systems to run their business.
 However, if they want to adopt blockchain technology, they need to completely get rid of their systems and change to blockchain technology — which is not feasible for every business out there.

 This leads us to the end of our disadvantages of blockchain technology.
-There is no doubt that blockchain technology has its own cons and all the points that we discussed points at that.
+There is no doubt that blockchain technology has its own cons and all the points that we discussed above.

-We also have Hyperledger – an open-source initiative by The Linux Foundation trying to unify the blockchain solutions under one big umbrella.
-This will improve the way how enterprises adopt blockchain technology including frameworks, tools, APIs and so on.
+We also have Hyperledger – an open-source initiative by The Linux Foundation trying to unify blockchain solutions under one big umbrella.
+This will improve the way how enterprises adopt blockchain technology including frameworks, tools, APIs, and so on.